Are you concerned about what you may or may not be getting with dental insurance?

 First, let’s get to the main question you’re probably asking, “How do I know what insurance plan to choose?”

 You’re not alone in asking this question.
-So below, we’ll cover the top 5 dental insurance plans on the market right now.
+So below, we’ll cover the top 5 the most affordable dental insurance plans on the market right now.

 Cigna has everything from super simple, cheap plans to more pricey, comprehensive plans.
 Although it has a dentist network that’s on the smaller side, it still covers a lot of services out-of-network.